ab3099/data-analytics-power-bi-report541/README.md

 - **Country**: Country
 - **Country Region**: State or Province

-## Geography Hierarchy
+#### 8. Geography Hierarchy

-For comprehensive geography-related analysis, a hierarchy with the following levels has been created:
+A hierarchy with the following levels has been created:

 1. World Region
 2. Country
 3. Country Region

-## Usage
+## Report Set Up

-1. Clone this repository to your local machine.
+In the second stage of our report, we will set up the report by creating and formatting the Executive Summary, Customer Detail, Product Detail, and Store Map pages.

-2. Follow the instructions in the associated documentation or script to implement the hierarchies and calculated columns in your data analysis project.
+## Milestone 4 and 5:

-## Milestone 4 and 5: Setting up report and Customer-Level Analysis Report
+Report set up and Customer-Level Analysis Report

 ### Overview
 Here first (Milestone 4), we will create the essential report pages- **Executive Summary, Customer Detail, Product Detail, Stores Map**- and add a navigation sidebar to facilate movement between pages.
 Seconndly, Milestone 5 focuses on Creating Visuals for the Customer-Level report page.

 ### Steps
-### 1 Design Card Visuals
+### 1. Design Card Visuals

 - Create two rectangles and arrange them in the top left corner of the report page.
 These will serve as backgrounds for the card visuals.